bootsish/ai_minter/README.md

 # AI NFT Minter

 The purpose of this project is to allow the user to mint an AI generated image using ERC 721 protocols.
-The application also allows for the user to add new appraisals on specific minted images.
+The application also allows for the user to add new appraisals on specific minted images. ***This image is AI generated!***

 ![AI](resources/ai.png)